 But also there is that strong memory of Sitto and her hot charred eggplant, her early message to me that seems befitting of anyone who sets out to be a winner, a message of control, of determination, of Sitto game-on.

-Char the eggplants by poking a few holes in them with a knife or skewer (so the skin won’t burst).
+Char the eggplant by poking a few holes in them with a knife or skewer (so the skin won’t burst).
 Cook them on a hot barbecue, a low flame on the gas burner, or under the broiler.
 If you’re broiling the eggplant, place them on a parchment lined baking sheet a few inches under the broiler.
 Whatever the heat source, turn the eggplants over halfway through cooking (use tongs) to char them evenly.
 When the skin is blistered and the eggplant is very soft, remove them from the heat.
 Under the broiler this takes about 30 minutes.

 When they are cool enough to handle, peel the skin off with your fingers and cut away the stem end.
 Open the eggplant and pull out the lines of seeds, and discard them.

-Chop or mash the eggplant until it forms a pastey, dip-like texture.
+Chop or mash the eggplant until it forms a dip-like texture.
 In a bowl, combine the eggplant with the tahini, salt, garlic, lemon juice, and black pepper.
 Taste and adjust the seasonings, then spoon the baba gannouj onto a plate.
 Make some swirls in the eggplant with the back of the spoon, and drizzle olive oil over the top.
 Sprinkle with pomegranate seeds, and serve with pita chips, crackers, vegetables.